 Towels fall under their very loose category definition as ‘Clothing and Textiles’ and can be recycled.
 The website provides all the nearest points for you to take your towels to, by simply popping your postcode into their search finder.
 They do ask that they are packed well and some sites ask you to put them into a bag.

 Because of the recent huge pandemic crisis, some of the points may be closed or temporarily suspended, as they try to get back to normal collection services or re-arrange local services.

 What are pet microfibre towels?

 These are special towels designed to dry off pets quickly where the towel holds up to eight times the normal water according to their manufacturers.
 They are soft and can double up as snuggle blankets.
-Most pet stores online and high street sell these useful items and can be a great gift for your friend, colleague or family member that own a dog or cat, most, unfortunately, are made of synthetic fabrics which are fabrics that are much harder currently to dispose of in time and recycle.
+Most pet stores online and high street sell these useful items and can be a great gift for your friend, colleague, or family member that owns a dog or cat, most, unfortunately, are made of synthetic fabrics which are fabrics that are much harder currently to dispose of in time and recycle.

 \\\ The History Of The Towel

 How Towels Have Developed

 Today, some of the finest quality towels are bought from Turkey which is associated with producing the earliest towels in the city of Bursa, during the 15th century, when the use of towels spread globally.

 Towels called ”Peshtamal” were large pieces of cotton or linen fabric that wrapped around the lower body.